 Elsewhere in the basement will sit the unseen side of modern infrastructure.
 A giant electricity substation.
 As electricity consumption in the area is rising with all these new office blocks, UK Power Networks need somewhere to put a new substation to cope.

-As most the demand is because of Land Securities upgrades, it is convenient that the substation could be sited underneath one of their office blocks.
+As most of the demand is because of Land Securities upgrades, it is convenient that the substation could be sited underneath one of their office blocks.

 It is also down here that a regulatory curiosity exists.
 In a realm of concrete, sits a large room made from brick.
 It’s a requirement that substations are built from brick to certain tolerances, so, deep under London in a concrete box, is a brick room.

 The building next door has four floors of basement, one for the retail stores, and the rest for the plant room and machinery that makes modern office buildings work.